 Description: Two simulations are run to investigate the effect of including loose powder in an analysis.
 The first simulation does not model the loose powder and instead approximates energy lost by conduction into the powder as an artificial heat loss prescribed to the external surfaces of the geometry.
 The second simulation explicitly models the loose powder and the interaction between the parts and the powder through conduction.

-Conclusions: Explicitly modeling the loose powder and the interaction between parts results in much closer agreement with experiment than the case assuming an artificial heat loss on the free surface of the geometries.
+Explicitly modeling the loose powder and the interaction between parts results in much closer agreement with the experiment than the case assuming an artificial heat loss on the free surface of the geometries.
 In order to achieve accurate simulation results for cases such as this, it is necessary to model the full build plate including the loose powder.